 - Manageability of data

-- Conform legislation
+- Conformity with legislation

 - Manages authorised access to data

 Our IMS also detects and removes common risks, threats and vulnerabilities within the IT sector.
-We seek to continually improve the efficiency of the system for the security of both our company and that of our customers.
+We seek to continually improve the efficiency of the system for the security of both our company and our customers.

 SSAE 18 SOC I Type II Certified